hugetim/empathy-room/docs/index.md

 * If you are a student of Compassionate Communication, a.k.a.
 [Nonviolent Communication (NVC)](http://www.nycnvc.org/our-work/), Empathy Spot is designed for you, particularly if you are connected with a certified NVC trainer.
 * If you are an NVC trainer, Empathy Spot is especially meant to be an asset for you and put you in control.
-* If you have been invited by someone already participating in Empathy Spot, welcome, you're in the right place!
-* For others, Empathy Spot is not really intended for you, at least at this point.
-Instead, the next step may be to connect with a local [event](https://www.cnvc.org/trainings), [trainer](https://www.cnvc.org/trainers), or [community](https://www.cnvc.org/trainings/practice-groups) to learn how to exchange empathy in the "NVC" way.
+* For others, Empathy Spot is not really intended for you, at least not at this point.
+Instead, consider connecting with a local [event](https://www.cnvc.org/trainings), [trainer](https://www.cnvc.org/trainers), or [community](https://www.cnvc.org/trainings/practice-groups).

 ### Why not let everyone use it?

 Empathy Spot is not designed to teach people how to exchange empathy, and it also requires some form of gatekeeping to prevent unintended uses.
-So the idea, currently, is that NVC trainers will vouch for their students, authorizing them to match with any other member to exchange empathy.
-Each member, in turn, will be able to invite guests to a personal group, allowing them to match with others in that group (but not the wider membership, unless authorized by an NVC trainer).
+So the idea, currently, is that NVC trainers will vouch for their students, authorizing them to match with other members to exchange empathy.

 ### Is the website safe in terms of data security and privacy?